petiatgithub/quantum-hackaton-2025-destroyers/README.md

 All the resources and materials for this challenge are available in the repository: [https://github.com/ZuriQ/quantum-hackaton-2025](https://github.com/ZuriQ/quantum-hackaton-2025).

 Feel free to clone the repository and submit issues if you encounter any.
+You can also ask all you physics, ion-trap and quantum related questions there and also in person to the on-site ZuriQ representative.

 ## What is a Penning trap?